 How do I apply?

-The LA Art Workers Relief Fund is organized by a small group of artists who pay the bills with museum, gallery and freelance work in the arts, while maintaining their own creative practices.
-Over the last few months, we've seen most of our colleagues, the talented and highly-skilled Angelenos who build and maintain exhibitions at successful institutions across LA, fall out of this labor market with little to no institutional support or safety net.
+The LA Art Workers Relief Fund is organized by a small group of artists who pay the bills with museum, gallery and freelance work while maintaining their own creative practices.
+Beginning in March, 2020, we saw most of our colleagues, the talented and highly-skilled Angelenos who build and maintain exhibitions at successful institutions across LA, fall out of this labor market with little to no institutional support or safety net.

-We are donating our time, energy and passion to the campaign so that 100% of the funds raised (minus GoFundMe and fiscal sponsor fees) will be given directly to our grant applicants.
-In order to be responsible stewards of the funds, we have partnered with several community organizations who are helping us spread information to as large and diverse an audience as possible before the application period begins.
-To maintain clear boundaries during the application process, an Independent Review Committee will review the applications.
+We donated our time, energy and passion to the campaign so that 100% of the funds raised (minus GoFundMe and fiscal sponsor fees) could be given directly to our grant applicants.
+In order to be responsible stewards of the funds, we partnered with several community organizations that helped us spread information to as large and diverse an audience as possible before the application periods began.
+To maintain clear boundaries in the application process, our community partners independently reviewed applications.